-C. Taxation of Royalty and FTS
+Taxation of Royalty and FTS

 Under the India-Mauritius treaty the maximum Indian tax rate on cross-border royalties is 15%.

-A withholding tax rate of 10% is applicable under Indian domestic law.177 Royalty is defined to mean consideration for the right to use any copyright of literary, artistic or scientific work, including cinematograph films or films or tapes used for radio or television broadcasting, any patent, trade mark, design or model, plan, secret formula or process, or for the use of, or the right to use, industrial, commercial or scientific equipment, or for information concerning industrial, commercial or scientific experience.
-The definition of royalty is more restricted than under Indian domestic law, which has been recently subject to certain retroactive amendments.
+A withholding tax rate of 10% is applicable under Indian domestic law.20Royalty is defined to mean consideration for the right to use any copyright of literary, artistic or scientific work, including cinematograph films or films or tapes used for radio or television broadcasting, any patent, trade mark, design or model, plan, secret formula or process, or for the use of, or the right to use, industrial, commercial or scientific equipment, or for information concerning industrial, commercial or scientific experience.
+The definition of royalty is more restricted than under Indian domestic law.

 Prior to the Protocol, the treaty did not have a specific provision dealing with fees for technical services.
-Such income was treated as business profits taxable in India only if the Mauritius enterprise carried on business in India through a fixed base or PE.178 However, the Protocol has amended the treaty by inserting Article 12A to provide for taxation of fees for technical services.
+Such income was treated as business profits taxable in India only if the Mauritius enterprise carried on business in India through a fixed base or PE.21However, the Protocol amended the treaty by inserting Article 12A to provide for taxation of fees for technical services.
 As per the amended treaty, FTS arising in India to a Mauritius resident is taxable in India, subject to a maximum tax rate of 10% of the gross amount paid as FTS.
 The tax rate, as well as applicable withholding tax rate, for FTS under Indian domestic law is also 10%.